skrub-data/skrub/doc/vision.rst

 Vision statement
 ================

-The goal of skrub is to facilitate building and deploying machine-learning models on tables: `pandas <https://pandas.pydata.org>`__ dataframe, SQL databases...
+The goal of skrub is to facilitate machine learning on dataframes machine-learning models on tables: `pandas <https://pandas.pydata.org>`__ and `polars <https://pola.rs>`__ dataframes, SQL databases...

 |